 Chronic neuroinflammation: friend or foe in post-stroke recovery?

-We have recently identified that acute brain ischemia not only induces acute inflammation but results in long-lasting and profound neuroinflammation.
+We have recently identified that acute brain ischemia not only induces acute inflammation but results in long-lasting and profound neuroinflammation (Journal of Experimental Medicine, 2021).
 These findings suggest either a deficiency in endogenous resolution mechanisms or a preponderance of currently unknown mechanisms driving chronic immune activation after stroke.
 We try to elucidate the underlying mechanism and study how chronic neuroinflammation affect the chronic recovery after stroke.

 2024